 - b.
 The cumulative convertible preference shares are redeemable and may be issued from time to time by the Parent Company's BOD, which is authorized to adopt resolutions authorizing the issuance thereof in one or more series for such number of shares and relative rights and preferences, as it may deem beneficial to the Parent Company.
-As at February 21, 2022, the Parent Company's BOD has not authorized any issuance of preferred shares. - c.
+The Parent Company's BOD has not authorized any issuance of preferred shares. - c.
 The following summarizes the information on the Parent Company's registration of securities under the Securities Regulation Code: